react-navigation/react-navigation.github.io/docs/stack-navigator.md

 #### `headerTitle`

 String or a function that returns a React Element to be used by the header.
 Defaults to scene `title`.
-When a function is specified, it receives `allowFontScaling`, `onLayout`, `style` and `children` as the arguments.
-The title string is passed in `children`.
+When a function is specified, it receives an object containing `allowFontScaling`, `style` and `children` properties.
+The `children` property contains the title string.

 #### `headerTitleAlign`